 A central tenet of "reasoning by analogy" teaches us that everything is both similar to and different from everything else.
 What we seek, in legal reasoning and in the larger Ecology of Mind embracing us, is significance.

-We seek similarities and differences that are significant, not in the abstract, but in concrete contexts, including actual controversies whose resolution changes people, institutions, our world.
+We seek similarities and differences that are significant, not in the abstract, but in concrete and principled contexts, including actual controversies whose resolution changes people, institutions, and our world.

 Significance always depends on context.
 The parameters of each question supply the parameters of any answer(s) we can recognize as responsive to that question.